Hermer blames collapse of China spy case on law ‘not fit for purpose’

 The senior Government figure also suggested that Tory leader Kemi Badenoch’s assertion when she was business secretary that Beijing should not be described as a “foe” would have undermined the prosecution case at trial.

-He said defence barristers could have raised this statement in cross-examination, which Mr Collins would have had to accept.
+He said defence barristers could have raised this statement in cross-examination, which Mr Collins would have had to accept in his evidence.

 However, Lord Hermer urged against concluding that the collapse of the case had been “farcical” or a “mistake”.